UCLA-IRL/ndn-multi-party-signature/docs/multiparty-signing-protocol.md

 * We utilize a new NDN based RPC to collect signatures from signers, modified from RICE (ICN 2019).
 * We propose a new type of key locator to carry complicated signature information.
 In our case, is the schema and the exact keys involved in the signature signing.
+* We propose a new format of trust schema to allow multiparty trust
+* We preserve the confidentiality of the unsigned command during the negotiation process.

 ### Assumptions